forwauzz/CentomoMD/replit.md

   - Added voice commands manager for creating/editing custom medical templates
   - Integrated command-first processing pipeline to prevent AI modification of inserted templates
   - Created localStorage-based storage for single-user simplicity with import/export functionality
+  - **RESPONSIVE DICTATION PAGE** - Enhanced mobile experience with improved scrolling and responsive design
+  - Added responsive breakpoints for better mobile layout and navigation
+  - Improved textarea with responsive height and scroll behavior
+  - Enhanced button layout with mobile-friendly stacking and wrapping
 - **January 5, 2025**: **Whisper API Integration Complete** - Upgraded from WebSpeech API to OpenAI Whisper API for medical transcription
   - Implemented Whisper transcription service with 95% accuracy (up from 70% with WebSpeech)
   - Created new audio recorder hook with MediaRecorder API and chunking system